beevik/go6502/README.md

 ```

 If you hit Enter after using a disassemble command, go6502 will continue
-disassembly from where it left off.
+disassembling code from where it left off.

 ```
 *